ianstormtaylor/react-values/Readme.md

 `react-values` solves those problems with a few principles:

-1. **Use render props.** It uses a render-prop-based API with children functions to expose its state, and to provide powerful transform functions that do the state management for you.
+1. **Leverage render props.** It uses a render-prop-based API with children functions to expose its state, and to provide powerful transform functions that do the state management for you.

 2. **Follow React's conventions.** Its components follow React's own naming conventions, using familiar concepts like `value/defaultValue`.
 This makes it slot into existing frameworks extremely well.